Tesena-smart-testing/WatchUI/_doc/keywords/compare_screen.md

 ---
-title: Compare images
+title: Compare screen
 sections:
   - Describe
   - Arguments
   - Example
 ---
 ##### Describe
-It compares two images from the two paths and, if there are differences, saves the image with the errors highlighted in the folder which you choose.
-Default folder is ../Outputs
+Compares the already saved image with the screen that is on the screen.
+If there is a difference, it saves the highlighted image to the: ../Outputs

 ##### Arguments